hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_customized_accelerator.html.markdown

 * `ssh_auth` - (Optional) A `ssh_auth` block as defined below.
 Conflicts with `git_repository.0.basic_auth`.
 Changing this forces a new Spring Cloud Customized Accelerator to be created.

-* `sub_path` - (Optional) Specifies the folder path inside the git repository to consider as the root of the accelerator or fragment.
+* `path` - (Optional) Specifies the path under the git repository to be treated as the root directory of the accelerator or the fragment (depending on `accelerator_type`).

 ---